 The sun has warmed up my skin more than I can bear while the warm wind spreads a scent of pine through the air.
 My backpack is filled with delicious fresh fruits from the market of the Cour Lafayette in Toulon, ready to be munched away during a picnic at a secret cove, by one of the most beautiful beaches of the French Riviera.

-It is August and that means peak season while we roll our bikes along the hilly cycle path heading east from Toulon.
+It is August and that means peak season in the most beautiful towns and villages while we roll our bikes along the hilly cycle path heading east from Toulon.
 We pass through the village of Le Pradet and we cycle along Carqueiranne.
 On our right, the blue of the Mediterranean Sea shows itself more and more.
 Wild grapes and fig trees grow along the path, and provide us with a welcome sugar boost for the last uphill, after which we arrive at the windsurfing and kitesurfing Mecca of France: L’Almanarre.

 The three-kilometre long Route du Sel (Salt route) takes us along salt marshes from the main land to the peninsula of Giens from where the islands of Port-Cros, Porquerolles and Le Levant can be discovered.
 A flock of pink flamingos flies over to land in the salines which are stuck within the double tombolo, a very rare geological formation liking Giens to the continent.
 Dating back to at least the Middle Ages, at most the Antiquity, the salt production is history.
 Today, more than 250 different bird species can be observed in this quite unique setting, with the turquoise sea next to it.